SDHinojosa1/R/README.md

 # R

-This Repository contains sandbox code for R
+This Repository contains sandbox syntax for R